elegant-scipy/elegant-scipy/markdown/ch6.markdown

 and, say, two temporary matrices used during calculations, you climb up to 270GB, beyond the reach of most desktop computers.

+"Ha!", some of you might be thinking.
+"Ha!
+My desktop has 512GB of RAM!
+It would make short work of this so-called 'large' graph!"

+Perhaps.
+But we will also be analysing the Association for Computing Machinery (ACM) citation graph, a network of over two million scholarly works and references. *That* Laplacian would take up 32 terabytes of RAM.

-However, we know that the dependency graph is *sparse*: packages usually depend on just a few other packages, not on the whole of PyPI.
+However, we know that the dependency and reference graphs are *sparse*: packages usually depend on just a few other packages, not on the whole of PyPI.
+And papers and books usually only reference a few others, too.
 So we can hold the above matrices using the sparse data structures from `scipy.sparse` (see Chapter 5), and use the linear algebra functions in `scipy.sparse.linalg` to compute the values we need.